-As pointed out in the first part of this piece the divinity of Jesus Christ is very essential to the Christian faith.
+As pointed out in the first part of this piece, the divinity of Jesus Christ is essential to the Christian faith.

 Our salvation depends on this truth.
 Salvation belongs to God only (Psa.
 68:20).
-It is only God who works salvation.
+Salvation is purely the work of God.

 The Psalmist proclaims, “For God is my King from of old, working salvation in the midst of the earth.”
 (Psa.
 74:12 NKJV).